-- Ownership of the intellectual property rights and trade secrets the franchisor has full rights on these core assets of the operation and there are no unresolved third party interests. - System and the operation do not infringe any third party's rights proper licences have been secured for third party rights. - Disclosed information as to operation, financial data, risks, existing and potential disputes is accurate and complete. - Food safety/product safety this is particularly important, in China for instance where food safety is now on the national agenda as there were so many food safety incidents in the last few years, and the supply chain should be reviewed altogether.
-Usually investors would request insurance coverage be acquired to control the risk exposure. - For beauty centers or certain personal services, the employees handling treatment process should have been duly trained and are holding the required qualifications.
+- Ownership of intellectual property rights and trade secrets - the franchisor has full rights to these core assets of the operation and there are no unresolved third party interests. - System and the operation do not infringe any third party's rights - proper licences have been secured for third party rights. - Disclosed information as to operation, financial data, risks, existing and potential disputes is accurate and complete. - Food safety/product safety this is particularly important in China, for instance, where food safety is now on the national agenda as there were so many food safety incidents in the last few years, and the supply chain should be reviewed altogether.
+Usually investors would request insurance coverage be acquired to control the risk exposure. - For beauty centers or certain personal services, the employees handling the treatment process should be duly trained and hold the required qualifications.